NodeSecure/cli/README.md

 </h1>

 <p align="center">
-  a Node.js CLI to deeply analyze the dependency tree of a given package / directory
+  a Node.js CLI to deeply analyze the dependency tree of a given NPM package or Node.js local app
 </p>

 <p align="center">